venkatkumar18/Chat-Application/README.md

     All the celery configuration is written inside settings.py Then created the celery_app inside the chat_server.celery.py file.
     Wrote the celery methods inside api.tasks
     Once the End chat button is clicked the celery task fetch_and_upload will be triggered , it will get the room name as a parameter.
 The function will fetch all the records in the dynamodb belonging to the chatroom.
 Then it will convert the response['Items'] into a csv file.
 The csv file will be stored inside CSV_FILES locally.
 Then the csv file will be uploaded to Amazon S3.
 Then we will get the object_url and will send the object_url to hostEmail and participantEmail of that chatRoom through Email.
-The email is sent thorugh "smtp.gamil.com" service.All the email configurations are written inside settings.py .
+The email is sent thorugh "smtp.gamil.com" service.All the email configurations are written inside settings.py .In the email the object_url is sent so the users can click the link and download the chat history.
 Atlast the object_url and completedDatetime is updated in Chat_table for that chatRoom. for fetching and uploading record i had used boto3 library.

 Celery_ Beat:
     I had added the celery_beat configurations inside chat_server.celery.py file .
 I had configured in a way that it will call the scheduler method which is inside tasks at 11.59 pm everyday.